 How the Scam Works

 Their ad worked as designed and was able to mislead you.
-Sure they did get you out of the lease or loan, but you are not really out of it.
-They dipped you out of it and then dipped you right back into it under their umbrella of debt.
+Sure, they did get you out of the lease or loan, but you are not really out of it.
+They pulled you out of it and then dipped you right back into it under their umbrella of debt.
 Very clever trick, but now you're onto them.
 Next time you hear those ads, you'll know what they're up to.
 Here's how ads would be worded if they were truthful:

 How to Avoid the "We'll Payoff Your Car" Scam

 If you really need to get out of your lease, you'll have to try to change your strategy.
 Instead of terminating the lease early, consider the option of transferring your lease to somebody else via an auto lease trade.
 Use sites like Swapalease.com and LeaseTrader.com to transfer your car lease.